 10. Anker Soundcore Life Q20 Over-Ear Headphones

 The Anker Soundcore Life Q20 is available now for $20 off its retail price, and that means you can get all the best features of modern headphones you can wear over your ears for an incredible price.
-The 40 hour playtime is some of the most impressive we've ever seen, and active noise cancellation technology is built right in.
-The frequency response here goes well outside the range of human hearing to allow for extra bass and cleaner highs, while the built-in microphone means this can work just as well for taking calls as it will for listening to music.
+The 40-hour playtime is some of the most impressive we've ever seen, and active noise cancellation technology is built right in.
+The frequency response here goes well beyond the range of human hearing to allow for extra bass and cleaner highs, while the built-in microphone means this can work just as well for taking calls as it will for listening to music.

-Over Ear Headphones Under $100 Buyer’s Guide
+Over-Ear Headphones Under $100 Buyer’s Guide

 If you want to be able to listen to your music without being distracted by the outside world, you aren’t going to want to invest in open-back headphones.
 Best for close listening at home, open-back models create a great sound stage but don’t do a very good job of blocking external noise.
 The top choice for travel will be closed-back models that include an active noise cancellation mode.
-This specialized mode goes beyond basic noise isolation technology by creating opposite signals that counteract noise from outside your headphones.
+This specialized mode goes beyond basic noise isolation technology by creating opposite frequencies that counteract noise from outside your headphones.

 Comfort is a highly personal thing, so you’ll ideally want to take headphones out of the box and try them on in person before you commit.
 Weight is often a good indicator of how good headphones feel, but also pay attention to the flexibility and range of the headband and the materials that the earmuffs are constructed from.
 If you plan on wearing your headphones for long periods of time, comfort will be something you should pay very close attention to.

 What are the Best Over-Ear Headphones for Under $100?